planetshell/db-capstone-project/readme.md

 #### Little Lemon Entities with Attributes
 1. Customer - [CustomerID, FirstName, LastName, Email, PhoneNumber]
 2. Orders   - [OrderID, BookingID, CustomerID, MenuID, Quantity, TotalCost]
 3. Bookings - [BookingID, TableNo, CustomerID, BookingSlot, EmployeeID]
+4. Menu - [MenuID, ItemID, Name, MenuType]
+5. MenuItem - [ItemID, Name, Type, Price]
+6. Employee - [EmployeeID, FirstName, LastName, Role, Salary]

 ### Task-1
 MySQL workbench was used to create the entity relationship model or ER diagram for the Little Lemon database system.
 The database that must conform to the 3 fundamental normal forms NF1, NF2, NF3.
 The forward engineering feature was then used to implement the Little Lemom database schema.